GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 models that can be used for long time in production comes down to the algebraic formulation.
 The algebraic formulation is something that is around and accepted for years and allows to understand models.
-Consequently, being able to write mathematical models in a language that can be processed by computers **and** are close to the origitnal algebraic notation is what will be key to achive maintable models.
+Consequently, being able to write mathematical models in a language that can be processed by computers **and** are close to the original algebraic notation is what will be key to achieve mainabel models.

 With this goal in mind we developed GAMSPy to be able to generate mathematical models instead of model instances.
-While a mathematical model is soley composed of mathematical symbols, a model instance is the translation of a mathematical model filled with the according instance data.
+While a mathematical model is solely composed of mathematical symbols, a model instance is the translation of a mathematical model filled with the according instance data.
-Thus, sum expressions are resolved into its individual components and equation domains are resoveld to individual scalar equations.
+Thus, sum expressions are resolved into its individual components and equation domains are resolved to individual scalar equations for a model instance.

 Mathematical Model